-One negotiator acknowledged a “need to reassess the stance which my country has taken to date in the AG negotiations bearing in mind the suggestions made”, singling out market access and domestic support issues in particular.
+One negotiator acknowledged a “need to reassess the stance which my country has taken to date in the AG negotiations bearing in mind the suggestions made,” singling out market access and domestic support issues in particular.

-An African official commended the “very useful information which might help breaking the current impasse”.
+An African official commended the “very useful information which might help [break] the current impasse.”

-A former ambassador now advising a key developing country government wrote that he “benefited much... because [it] gave many fresh perspectives which are normally absent in negotiating sessions”.
+A former ambassador now advising a key developing country government wrote that he “benefited much... because [it] gave many fresh perspectives which are normally absent in negotiating sessions.”

-The e-book was also well received in relevant fora outside the WTO, where it helped to shape the agenda on agricultural trade.
-Analysis presented at the Organisation for Economic Co-operation and Development (OECD) Global Forum on Agriculture in December drew heavily on ICTSD’s e-book and other recent research.
+The e-book was also well received in relevant forums outside the WTO, where it helped shape the agenda on agricultural trade.
+Analysis presented at the Organisation for Economic Co-operation and Development’s (OECD) Global Forum on Agriculture in December drew heavily on the ICTSD’s e-book and other recent research.
 Many of the experts invited to speak at the forum had also been contributors to the book.